ruslanmv/gitpilot/README.md

 GitPilot is a **production-ready agentic AI assistant** that acts as your intelligent coding companion for GitHub repositories.
 Unlike copy-paste coding assistants, GitPilot:

 * **🧠 Understands your entire codebase** – Analyzes project structure and file relationships
-* **📋 Shows clear plans before executing** – Always presents an "Answer + Action Plan" with structured file operations (CREATE/MODIFY/DELETE)
+* **📋 Shows clear plans before executing** – Always presents an "Answer + Action Plan" with structured file operations (CREATE/MODIFY/DELETE/READ)
-* **🔄 Manages multiple LLM providers** – Seamlessly switch between OpenAI, Claude, Watsonx, and Ollama
+* **🔄 Manages multiple LLM providers** – Seamlessly switch between OpenAI, Claude, Watsonx, and Ollama (all fully working!)
 * **👁️ Visualizes agent workflows** – See exactly how the multi-agent system thinks and operates
 * **🔗 Integrates directly with GitHub** – Repository access, file editing, commits, and more